 It can take anywhere from 5 days to 2 weeks to complete the Tour du Mont Blanc hike or those with limited time can choose smaller sections and do them one at a time.
 With our ever-growing obsession with long-distance trekking leading the way in much of our trip planning these days, it was inevitable that we would eventually find ourselves trekking the famous (infamous?)
 Tour du Mont Blanc hike.

 The TMB, as it is commonly known, is the darling of nearly every “best of European trekking” list and is universally considered both one of the most impressive and most difficult treks to be had in the Alps.
 Needless to say, the first definitely got Laynni’s attention.
 The second, however, meant she would need some serious convincing.

 We completed the Tour du Mont Blanc we followed a relatively standard route, hiking counter clockwise from Les Houches and completing the Tour du Mont Blanc trail in 11 days.
 We hiked the TMB in September and enjoyed outstanding weather, for the most part, met a lot of great people and now look back on it as one of the best treks we’ve ever done (as well as one of the most strenuous).

 Tour du Mont Blanc Difficulty

 The well-established difficulty of the Tour du Mont Blanc hike is how we found ourselves spending a good chunk of the summer walking up and down Saskatoon’s Meewasin trails wearing weighted backpacks among all the joggers, school groups and casual strollers.
 Unfortunately, there simply aren’t enough hills in Saskatoon (or the trails around Waskesiu, for that matter) to adequately prepare the body to tackle roughly 10,000 metres of elevation gain over the course of 11 hiking days on the Tour du Mont Blanc .

-Yes, you heard that right, the Tour du Mont Blanc hike averages nearly 1,000 metres per day.
+Yes, you heard that right, the Tour du Mont Blanc hike averages nearly 1,000 metres of gain per day.
 Just to put that in perspective, we generally consider day hikes to be a decently strenuous workout with 300-400 metres of gain.
 So, multiply that by 2-3 times, and do it every day for a week and a half.